Vow (VOW) Price Hits $0.46

 Vow was first traded on March 11th, 2020.
 Vow’s total supply is 825,743,074 tokens and its circulating supply is 408,901,729 tokens.
 Vow’s official Twitter account is @vowcurrency and its Facebook page is accessible here.
 The official website for Vow is vowcurrency.com.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Vow directly using U.S. dollars.
-Investors seeking to acquire Vow should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Vow using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Vow directly using US dollars.
+Investors seeking to acquire Vow should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Vow using one of the aforementioned exchanges.

 Receive News & Updates for Vow Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vow and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.